calebschoepp/caleb-www/content/blog/inception_studio_weekend_reflections.md

 ---
 title: "Inception Studio Weekend Reflections"
-date: 2022-11-28
+date: 2022-12-06
 draft: false
 ---

-**TODO fix publish date**

-I recently spent a weekend in California at an Inception Studio event.
+I recently spent a weekend in California at a hackathon put on by Inception Studio.
 For three days I hacked on large language model (LLM) ideas with some really smart people.
 I learned so much from the experience that I wanted to write down some of my biggest learnings.

 ## Life